United in diversity? The EU Parliament is about to find out | Analysis

 In Poland, Italy, Belgium, France and the UK, populist, nationalist parties put in strong showing.

-Salvini’s victory is very notable, Emmanuel Macron’s nemesis, the Italian deputy PM Mattei Salvini is setting about to form an alliance to cause havoc across the EU.
+Salvini’s victory is very notable.
+Emmanuel Macron’s nemesis, the Italian deputy PM Mattei Salvini is setting about to form an alliance to cause havoc across the EU.

-Last week he gathered 11 other far-right European parties for a rally in Milan in front of a crowd of twenty people thousand people.
+Last week he gathered 11 other far-right European parties for a rally in Milan in front of a crowd of twenty thousand people.

 Any new alliance will be a potent force in European politics but that potency is curtailed by divisions that run deep.